-CONSENT-
+CONSENT -

-A patient who is of legal age and is a mentally competent adult signifying that he/she knows, understands, and agrees to patient care rendered and is aware of:
+A patient who is of legal age and is a mentally competent adult signifying that he/she knows, understands and agrees to patient care rendered and is aware of:

+1. The nature of the illness

+or injury

-- 1. The nature of the illness or injury - 2.
-The recommended treat and associated risks - 3.
-The alternative treatment and risks involved. - 4.
-The danger of refusing treatment same degree as within a health care facility.
+- 2. The recommended treatment and associated risks - 3.
+The alternative treatment and risks involved treatment

+4. The danger of refusing

+In the pre-hospital setting, EMS providers are not obligated to obtain consent at the same degree as within a health care facility.
 The patient must only verbally agree or at least not object to the general nature of the treatment.

-In the pre-hospital setting, EMS providers are not obligated to obtain consent to the